cinc-project/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 ## Provisioning

 - Make sure to provision all the resources that are needed before performing the steps mentioned in following sections.
-- Make sure you have all resources either on Existing Infrastructure or on Existing cloud Infrastructure(AWS/Google Cloud Platform).
+- Resources can either be on Existing Infrastructure or on Existing cloud Infrastructure(AWS/Google Cloud Platform).
-- If you have provisioned in Google cloud Platform, make sure you have provisioned these [resources](/automate/ha_on_premises_deployment_prerequisites/#provisioning).
+- To know more about provisioning, checkout the [On-Premise Deployment Prerequisites](/automate/ha_on_premises_deployment_prerequisites/#provisioning).

 ## Steps to run on Bastion Host Machine